 A word on the pheasant thighs.
 Note that there are no drumsticks here.
 This is because you really can’t just sit and eat a pheasant drumstick — there are just too many tendons, which will not break down ever.

-That’s why I always separate thighs from drumsticks on pheasants and turkeys.
+That’s why I always separate pheasant thighs from drumsticks on pheasants and turkeys.
 If you haven’t done this, my advice is to separate the thighs and drumsticks before you cook them, and, when everything’s tender, fish out the drumsticks, pull off all the meat and put it back in the braise.
 Keep the thighs whole; they’re easy to deal with at the table.

-Pheasant with Roasted Garlic and Parsley Root
+Pheasant Thighs with Roasted Garlic and Root Vegetables

 - 2 heads of garlic